 Ted Baker.
 One of the UK’s leading fashion brands.
-Chris Browne was the co-founder.
+Chris Browne is the Former Global Retail Director.
 That’s who joined us for an interactive Q&A at our online meetup on Remo!

 A 46-year career in retail that saw him grow the Ted Baker brand to a value of £1.6billion when he left in 2017.
 A true retail expert.